faramarzmunshi/d2l-nlp/NLP/Introduction.md

 | niñas    |         Feminine gender, plural number of the noun niño         |      niño |
 | niñez    |                Singular number of the noun niñez                |     niñez |

-  First, the stem can be the same for the inflectional forms of different lemmas.
+&nbsp;&nbsp;&nbsp;&nbsp;First, the stem can be the same for the inflectional forms of different lemmas.
 This translates into noise in our search results.
-In fact, it is very common to find entire forms as instances of several lemmas; In Telugu, the form for “robe” is identical to the form for “I don’t share”, so their stems are indistinguishable too.
+&nbsp;&nbsp;&nbsp;&nbsp;In fact, it is very common to find entire forms as instances of several lemmas; In Telugu, the form for “robe” is identical
+&nbsp;&nbsp;&nbsp;&nbsp;to the form for “I don’t share”, so their stems are indistinguishable too.
 But they, of course, belong to different lemmas.
-The same happens in Gujarati, where the forms and stems for “beat” and “set up” coincide, but we can separate one from another by looking at their lemmas.
-Also, the same lemma can correspond to forms with different stems, and we need to treat them as the same word.
+&nbsp;&nbsp;&nbsp;&nbsp;The same happens in Gujarati, where the forms and stems for “beat” and “set up” coincide, but we can separate one from
+&nbsp;&nbsp;&nbsp;&nbsp;another by looking at their lemmas.
+Also, the same lemma can correspond to forms with different stems, and we need to treat
+&nbsp;&nbsp;&nbsp;&nbsp;them as the same word.
 For example, in Greek, a typical verb has different stems for perfective forms and for imperfective ones.
-If we were using stemming algorithms, we won't be able to relate them with the same verb, but using lemmatization it is possible to do so.
+&nbsp;&nbsp;&nbsp;&nbsp;If we were using stemming algorithms, we won't be able to relate them with the same verb, but using lemmatization it is possible to do so.

 * **Morphological segmentation** - *Morphology* is a fancy way of saying the structure of words.
 Morphological segmentation basically means to separate words into their individual parts, or in linguistic speak, their individual *morphemes*, and identify the “class”, or type, of the morphemes.
 The difficulty of this task depends greatly on the complexity of the morphology of the language being considered.
 English has fairly simple morphology, especially inflectional morphology (meaning English doesn’t have many prefixes and suffixes that change the meaning of a word), and thus it is often possible to ignore this task entirely and simply model all possible forms of a word (e.g. "prickle, prickles, prickled, prickling") as separate words.
 In languages like Turkish and Arabic, however, such an approach is not possible, as each dictionary entry has thousands of possible word forms.